-We are a women's health specialty pharmaceutical company focused on the development and commercialization of new prescription contraceptive products.
-Our product candidates are designed to provide women with contraceptive options that offer greater convenience and facilitate compliance.
-We have developed a proprietary transdermal patch technology, called Skinfusion®, which is designed to provide advantages over currently available patches and is intended to optimize patch adherence and stability and patient comfort.
-Our lead product candidate, Twirla®, also known as AG200-15, is a once-weekly contraceptive patch currently in Phase 3 clinical development.
+We are a forward-thinking women's healthcare company dedicated to fulfilling the unmet health needs of today's women.
+Our current product candidates are designed to provide women with contraceptive options that offer greater convenience and facilitate compliance.
+Our lead product candidate, Twirla®, also known as AG200-15, is a once-weekly prescription contraceptive patch that is at the end of Phase 3 clinical development.